-According to his bio at www.heatisonline.org, last viewed in May 2013, Ross Gelbspan, 73, “retired from daily journalism in 1992 after a 31-year career as a reporter and editor at The Philadelphia Bulletin, The Washington Post the Village Voice and The Boston Globe.
+According to his bio page at his “Heat is Online” website, Ross Gelbspan “retired from daily journalism in 1992 after a 31-year career as a reporter and editor at The Philadelphia Bulletin, The Washington Post the Village Voice and The Boston Globe.
 As special projects editor of the Globe, he conceived, directed and edited a series of articles that won a Pulitzer Prize in 1984. … Gelbspan received his B.A. at Kenyon College“.

 In 1995, Gelbspan helped launch the modern global warming movement by writing a story on the issue that appeared on the cover of the December, 1995 issue of Harper’s Magazine.
 In 1997, his book titled The Heat Is On: The High Stakes Battle Over Earth’s Threatened Climate was published by Perseus Books.